JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu_docker/apptainer/example/README.md

 ## Apptainer-specific Notes
 - The scripts assume the SIF file is located at `../cpu-emu.sif`
-- Use the `-f` option with `start_cpu_emu.sh` if your SIF file is in a different location
+- Use the `-f` option with any script if your SIF file is in a different location
 - Apptainer automatically handles network and filesystem access
 - No special privileges are required to run these scripts
+- The same container is used for both CPU emulator and receiver functionality